Updates on Roadmap to Reopening

 Butte County Reopening Information

 Offers an active information page providing information about the reopening process in Butte County as the County begins to open from restrictions in place from the Governor’s ‘Stay At Home’ order for both residents and low-risk and high-risk businesses.
-The page provides information in relation to the State guidance on Resilience Roadmap stages, specific information for Butte County in relation to the State’s guidance, and information about measures to be implemented for local workplaces and facilities as the reopening process develops.
-The page also offers guidance on individual actions that should be taken as the County moves further into Stage 2 based on local conditions for COVID-19.
+The page provides information in relation to the State guidance on the Blueprint for a Safer Economy, specific information for Butte County in relation to the State’s guidance, and information about measures to be implemented for local workplaces and facilities as the reopening process develops.
+The page also offers guidance on individual actions that should be taken as the county prepares to move into lower risk levels.

 Online here: www.buttecounty.net/publichealth/buttereopens